WanNJ/Wiki-QA-Magic/README.md

 # Wiki-QA-Magic
-Course project for CMU 11-611.
+Course project for CMU 11-611(3rd place in the course competition).

 # project setup
 Install dependencies from requirements.txt